NYUAD-IM/artintel/WeeklySchedule.md

 #### Homework (due before start of next class)
 - **Find** an inspirational work using AI for sound/text generation
 - **Find** a tool or technique that you would like to use / learn more about / find interesting
-- **Write** 2-3 paragraphs about the inspirational work and tool in the [Readings Doc](https://docs.google.com/document/d/1MWwb1x4ylSdiikkB_WQlyuZd_ytVueZV2hIFopOc5_w/edit?usp=sharing)
+- **Write** 2-3 paragraphs about the inspirational work and tool in the [Brightspace Discussion](https://brightspace.nyu.edu/d2l/le/110671/discussions/topics/272388/View)
-- Next class you will show the work and technique that you found to the rest of the class

 ### <a name="week7.2"></a>Week 7.2 (10/14) - Sound / Text Project Discussion